Luongel1/coldplay_analysis/README.md

 -   `other` contains sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate and download data

+## Statement on LLM usage

+No LLMs were used for any aspect of this work.